-General Plan Housing Element Program 1.B.5.
-Continue to work with the Coachella Valley Association of Governments toward a regional solution for homelessness, through support of the Multi Service Center in North Palm Springs, and other efforts as they are developed.
-Housing Element Program 1.B.7.
-The City shall amend the Zoning Ordinance as follows: a.
-Allow transitional and supportive housing and emergency shelters by right in the Light Industrial zone, subject to design review; or shall buy beds at a regional shelter sufficient to accommodate the City's homeless population.
-Transitional and supportive housing shall be allowed in residential zones consistent with similar uses allowed in the zone.
+General Plan Housing Element Program 3.F Maintain provisions for the development of homeless shelters and transitional housing as a conditional use in the Zoning Ordinance.
+Housing Element Program 3.G Work with the Coachella Valley Association of Governments toward a regional solution for homelessness.
 Climate Action Plan Build 2 "Cool Roofs": Promote the installation of reflective roofing on commercial properties in the community with recognition for first ten early adopters Build 7 Shade Trees: Promote properly sited and selected shade trees in 100% of new construction to reduce heat islands and provide shade to offset air conditioning